msriv/8bit-Computer/README.md

 When the Opcode is 0000, the least significant 8-bits act as an immediate value in the instruction which is written inside a register in the register bank.
 For all the Opcode other than 0000, the least significant 8-bit are divided into 4-bit pair in which they store the values of addresses of Register B and Register A respectively.
 The 4-bits after the opcode are the `WRITE_ADD` where any operation that we are performing is written to.

 ### Assembly to Hex
 The assembler for this setup is not yet written, but the codes given in the `asmHex` folder contain example Hex codes for this setup.

-**Binary to Hex**
+#### Binary to Hex
 For a 16-bit binary, it is divided into 4-bit binary numbers, which then each represents a number and this 4 digit number is a hexadecimal number.
+We require hexadecimal representation because the ROM and RAM take the inputs in hexadecimal format.

 ### Example
 Addition of two numbers